Skip to main content

 Can I move or transfer my network(s) to another user?

-When you join an Organization, all of your networks are transferred to the Organization.
+When you join an organization, all of your networks are transferred to the organization.
+The owner of the organization will become the owner of the networks.

-Other than that, there is no way to transfer individual networks between accounts.
+There is no way to transfer networks between accounts.

 To change your Organization Owner